-- a.
-Laundry facilities: Provide one washer and two dryers for every fifteen residents (for every 22 residents if recruit barracks).
+- a. \4\ Administration Area.
+Design administrative areas to provide the staff with a secure, efficient, and comfortable environment from which to manage the building.
+This is a Marines requirement only. /4/ - b.
+Laundry facilities: Provide one washer and two dryers for every \4\ twelve /4/ residents (for every 22 residents if recruit barracks).
 Adjust this number as appropriate where some or all of the laundering is performed by contract.
-Locate laundry rooms preferably at each floor for easy access and provide acoustic separation from other areas; provide 10 linear feet (3 linear meters) of folding table with hanging rods above and 4 feet (1.25 meters) of full height hanging for drip-dry clothing. - b.
-Bulk storage; - c.
-Building Utility Room; - d.
-Circulation, corridors and hallways; - e.
+Locate laundry rooms preferably at each floor for easy access and provide acoustic separation from other areas; provide 10 linear feet (3 linear meters) of folding table with hanging rods above and 4 feet (1.25 meters) of full height hanging for drip-dry clothing. - c.
+Bulk storage; - d.
+Building Utility Room; - e.
+Circulation, corridors and hallways; - f.
 Multi-Purpose Areas (Space) such as lounge or classroom.
 Isolate the areas acoustically, and locate them close to public toilets.
 Provide rooms with light and power, and provide light dimmers.
-Provide window coverings and hardware to allow for darkening of the room with blinds or shades. - f.
-For Marine Corps: With the advent of Marine Online and the military requirement of Marines to access the internet to review military records and conduct personnel administration, multi-purpose rooms are required to be wired with infrastructure to support high speed internet access.
-Provide a minimum of 2 (two) eight-pin data ports wired with Category 5e wiring and clean power in each multi-purpose room.
+Provide window coverings and hardware to allow for darkening of the room with blinds or shades.

 - g.
+For Marine Corps: With the advent of Marine Online and the military requirement of Marines to access the internet to review military records and conduct personnel administration, multi-purpose rooms are required to be wired with infrastructure to support high speed internet access.
+Provide a minimum of 2 (two) eight-pin data ports wired with Category 5e wiring and clean power in each multi-purpose room. - h.
 Janitorial.
 Provide a 5-foot x 3-foot (1.5 meter x 0.9 meter) closet for each Bay to house vacuum cleaner storage and janitor's sink and faucet.
 Finish floor, base, and wall at the mop receptor to resist water.
 Slip resistant quarry tile or ceramic tiles are examples of acceptable finishes.
-Provide a motionactivated light. - h.
-Vending Area; (optional for recruit barracks) - i.
-Public Toilets; (optional for recruit barracks) - j.
+Provide a motion-activated light. - i.
+Vending Area; (optional for recruit barracks) - j.
+Public Toilets; (optional for recruit barracks) - k.
 Public Telephone.
 Provide public pay telephone services in multipurpose area (space).
 Provide at least one telephone station accessible to handicapped or disabled persons.

-4-6.6 Optional Common Areas (Spaces).
+4-7.6 Optional Common Areas (Spaces).